deepforest package#

 deepforest.predict.across_class_nms(predicted_boxes, iou_threshold=0.15)[source]#

-perform non-max suppression for a dataframe of results (see visualize.format_boxes) to remove boxes that overlap by iou_thresholdold of IoU
+Perform non-max suppression for a dataframe of results (see visualize.format_boxes) to remove boxes that overlap by iou_thresholdold of IoU.

-deepforest.predict.mosiac(boxes, windows, use_soft_nms=False, sigma=0.5, thresh=0.001, iou_threshold=0.1)[source]#
+deepforest.predict.mosiac(boxes, windows, sigma=0.5, thresh=0.001, iou_threshold=0.1)[source]#

 deepforest.preprocess module#